By Swati Moheet Agrawal

 One day, our whole life will flash before our eyes – we need to ensure the journey is delightful, delectable even, and it should definitely include chini ki puri.

 About the Author:

 Swati Moheet Agrawal lives in Mumbai, India.
-Her work has appeared in Café Dissensus, Friday Flash Fiction, ActiveMuse, Setu, Kitaab, Storizen, Twist & Twain, Indian Economy & Market Magazine, Life Positive and elsewhere.
+Her work has appeared in Ariel Chart, Café Dissensus, Friday Flash Fiction, Indian Periodical, ActiveMuse, Setu, Kitaab and is forthcoming in The Dribble Drabble Review and Free Flash Fiction.
 When not buried between the pages of a book, she likes to dabble in decoupage art.
 Follow her on Instagram @ swatiwhowrites

 Chini ki puri – wheat flour chapati/flatbread stuffed with sugar

 Dadima – grandmother